daengdaengLee/articles/순서를 유지하는 비동기 동시 처리/Asynchronous Concurrent Processing that Keeping Order.md

 # Asynchronous Concurrent Processing that Keeping Order

+Separate asynchronous task execution and completion handling with a queue in between

 - Upon receiving input, create a task object and add it to the queue.
 - Execute asynchronous tasks.
 - Register the logic that update the task object's state, dequeue and output the completed task object when an